Climate

 In 2009, Bates signed on to the American College and University Presidents Climate Commitment (ACUPCC) pledging to work toward becoming a climate neutral campus.

 As a first step we updated our greenhouse gas emissions inventory to reveal the major sources of our emissions.
-We found that over ninety percent of our emissions come from energy used in buildings – for electricity, heat and hot water.
+We found that over eighty percent of our emissions come from energy used in buildings – for electricity, heat and hot water.

 Second, by asking people to be energy conscious.